 We eat food because our bodies need energy to survive and stay healthy.
 The energy value of food is measured in calories.
-This is a measure of energy just like a meter is a measure of distance.
-Whether you lose or gain weight is determined by the energy balance which simply means calories eaten minus calories burned.
+This is a measure of energy, just like a meter is a measure of distance.
+Whether you lose or gain weight is determined by the energy balance, which simply means calories eaten minus calories burned.

 Energy balance = calories eaten – calories burned

-If you don’t lose or gain weight the energy balance is neutral, or 0.
+If you don’t lose or gain weight, the energy balance is neutral, or 0.
 If this number is positive, you’re in a calorie surplus and you will gain weight.
 If the balance is negative you’re in a calorie deficit and you will lose weight.
 How you are creating that energy deficit is entirely up to you.

-How many calories you need depends on your body size, body composition and how active you are.
-Calorie requirements can vary a lot from person to person, and one of the mistakes people make is underestimating how much they eat and overestimating the amount of calories they burn with exercise.
+How many calories you need depends on your age, gender, body size, body composition and how active you are.
+Calorie requirements can vary a lot from person to person, and one of the mistakes people make is underestimating how much they eat and overestimating the number of calories they burn with exercise.

 Once you have made an estimation of your daily calorie requirements, you need to eat less than that to lose weight, ie. put yourself in a calorie deficit.
 As a rough guide, a deficit of 20% is sustainable for most.
 This means that if you burn 2000 kcal on any given day, your calorie budget with a 20% deficit would be 1600.

-Whether you create your calorie deficit by going vegan, intermittent fasting or eating like a caveman.. that is entirely up to you.
+Whether you create your calorie deficit by going vegan, intermittent fasting or eating like a caveman…this is entirely up to you.
 So, find a plan which suits your lifestyle and your preferences.
 This will be much more sustainable in the long run.
 There is not necessarily a ‘correct’ option to go for and it is often down to personal preference and/or circumstances.